Pillars of Practice

 Clinical practice

-- Examine your practice for enhancing person-centred care.
+- Examine your practice in relation to enhancing person-centred care.

 See the Flying Start NHS : Clinical practice unit on Turas Learn.